 - How to get there: Bus

-Besides the beautiful views you will catch along the way; this trail is popular because of its ease of access.
+Besides the beautiful views you will catch along the way, this trail is popular because of its ease of access.
 Also, it’s not challenging.
-Anyone with excellent physical condition can tackle it within two hours or even less, depending on the pace.
+Anyone with an excellent physical condition can tackle it within two hours or even less, depending on the pace.

 You can start or end your hike at the Gate of Pile, the old town’s main entrance.
 It will be highly advisable to walk this trail early in the morning or later in the afternoon when the conditions are a bit friendly.
 Also, these are the best hiking times if you are looking to avoid crowds.

 If you are staying around Dubrovnik, you should include this hike in your itinerary.
 It will provide an excellent means of exercising as you experience stunning views along the way.

 - Trail length: 2 km